Cover for peace of mind

 Should I pay an excess?

-Both types of policies we've reviewed are premium cover options – which one is best for you depends on how soon you think you'll make use of your hospital cover:
+Both types of policies we've reviewed are premium cover options.
+Which one is better value-for-money for you depends on how soon you think you'll make use of your hospital cover:

-Read on to find which policies we recommend for people wanting top hospital cover with $1000 excess and with nil excess.
+Read on to find out which policies we recommend for top hospital cover with (up to $500 excess per person) and without excess.